ros2/ros2_documentation/source/How-To-Guides/ROS-1-to-ROS-2/Porting-From-Catkin-To-Ament-C++.rst

 This means compiler specific options, like ``-Wall`` and ``-Werror`` should be guarded to only take effect on platforms that support them.

 You'll also notice the ``-std=c++14`` option is no longer used.
-This is a compiler specific flag, and CMake has better tools for choosing a C++ standard.
+Modern CMake has better tools for choosing a C++ standard.
 This example uses `target_compile_features() <https://cmake.org/cmake/help/v3.14/command/target_compile_features.html>`__.
 Note that many packages use `CMAKE_CXX_STANDARD <https://cmake.org/cmake/help/v3.14/variable/CMAKE_CXX_STANDARD.html>`__ instead.
-There are advantages to each option.
+There are advantages to each.

 .. tabs::